verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Let's explore the stars
 - [ ] Mysteries of the skin
 - [ ] A face difficult to turn away from, a face to dream about
+- [ ] Turn your tongue into a weapon of cruelty